mikbe/twacker_oauth_server/README.md

 *SASS*

 *Foreman*
 This is for use with Heroku, you can remove it from the gemfile if you're not using Heroku.
 I had to specifically add it otherwise Heroku forces Ruby 2.0.0

 #### Instructions

-All you really need to do is add your own public Twitch client ID for your app.
+All you need to do is add your own public Twitch client ID for your app.

 #### License